 6. State concession cards for persons not otherwise eligible

-(1) A person who believes that they may have an eligibility under subsection (3) or under section 24(a)(i) but who is not the holder of a pensioner concession card may apply, in writing to the Director-General of the department established under section 4 of the Community Services Act 1972, for the question of their eligibility to be determined and, if eligible, to be issued with a State concession card.
+(1) A person who believes that they may have an eligibility under subsection (3) or under section 24(a)(i) but who is not the holder of a pensioner concession card may apply, in writing to the CEO as defined in section 3 of the Children and Community Services Act 2004, for the question of their eligibility to be determined and, if eligible, to be issued with a State concession card.

-(2) On receipt of an application under subsection (1) and if the Director-General determines that —
+(2) On receipt of an application under subsection (1) and if the CEO determines that —

 (a) a test as to the income and assets of that person; and